Hilbert-L/FinalProject/README.md

 This final command starts the server.

 # Frontend
-First we need to install the latest version of `node`.
-We will use `nvm` to do this.
+First you need install the latest version of `node`.
+Use `nvm` to do this.
 Open another terminal and run these commands:
 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash
 nvm install node